Parabola (magazine): Issues and subjects

 Each issue focuses on a particular subject, with each article related to the main subject.
 The subjects of the first five years' issues included creation, relationships, death, magic and hero mythology.

 Featured authors

 Authors contributing articles to Parabola are listed as contributing editors, and include Joseph Campbell, Ursula K. Le Guin, Mircea Eliade, Jacob Needleman, Thomas Moore, Christmas Humphries, William Irwin Thompson, Isaac Bashevis Singer, David Rosenberg, P. L. Travers, Jane Yolen, Robert Lawlor, Pablo Neruda, Keith Critchlow, Elaine Pagels, James Hillman, Robert Bly, Gary Snyder, David Abram, Howard Schwartz, Italo Calvino, David Rothenberg, John Anthony West, and many others in the fields of Jungian psychology, spirituality, ecology and the aforementioned subjects.
 The journal also publishes interviews with many of the same figures, as well as reviews of books in these fields.

+Closure

+On April 4, 2025, the editors of Parabola announced that the journal was being discontinued, saying "The financial challenges posed by today’s publishing environment have proven insurmountable."
+Stephen Schiff, Chairman of the Board of the Society for the Study of Myth and Tradition, wrote "We are a casualty of the market forces to which so many other periodicals have succumbed."
+The website remained active until the end of April 2025 and subscribers were allowed to download an unlimited number of PDF back issues free of charge.
+The Society then closed the website, which has been taken over by Études Architectural Solutions.

 Related materials

 In addition to the journal, Parabola at one time also produced books, recordings and videos, including And There Was Light, by Jacques Lusseyran; Sons of the Wind: the Sacred Stories of the Lakota; I Become Part of It: the Sacred Dimensions in Native American Life, edited by D. M. Dooling and Paul Jordan-Smith; The Bestiary of Christ by Louis Charbonneau-Lassay and D. M. Dooling; A Way of Working, edited by D. M. Dooling; as well as the extended video The Power of Myth, Bill Moyers's interview with Joseph Campbell.